Achieve high bandwidth performance with NFS enhancements from VAST Data

 Multipath NFS/TCP can be supported without a (M)OFED as well.

-All these approaches are available with VAST Data’s .
+All these approaches are available with the VAST Data Platform.
 Some are standard, some have kernel limitations, and some need RDMA support with some (free) software from VAST Data.
 VAST Data is working with NFS upstream maintainers to contribute our code to the Linux kernel (a first tranche has been submitted for the 5.14 kernel) and open source the work – an effort that we hope will converge in the coming year.

 In the meantime, read this jointly produced reference architecture from VAST Data and NVIDIA to learn how your organization can implement a turnkey petabyte-scale AI infrastructure solution that is designed to significantly increase storage performance for your GPU accelerated environments.